Sometimes, I compare myself to other patients.

 Where do I fit?
 Was I really “sick enough” before my transplant?
 Am I “lively enough” after it?

-I was diagnosed in my mid-twenties, so I never had to deal with this illness during my childhood, and I managed to finish university before I became unwell.
-I also have a supportive family, with the time, resources and knowledge to back me up in virtually everything I do.
+I was diagnosed in my mid-twenties, so I never had to deal with this illness during my childhood.
+I also managed to finish university before I became unwell.
+My family are largely supportive, with the time, resources and knowledge to back me up in virtually everything I do.
 These are huge advantages.

 Because the early treatment I had was so effective, I was pretty symptom-free.
 That doesn’t mean I wasn’t sick, there were days when even the zombie apocalypse couldn’t have got me out of bed, let alone out of the house, but, compared to what other people have gone through, I feel like I have had a very easy ride.

-I was assessed for transplantation with a pre-emptive transplant being the goal, and while nobody could guarantee that this would happen, I knew that thanks to my age, ethnicity and otherwise excellent health, I had fairly good odds of receiving a transplant within a reasonably short timeframe.
+I was assessed for transplantation with a pre-emptive transplant being the goal.
+While nobody could guarantee that this would happen, I knew that thanks to my age, ethnicity and otherwise excellent health, I had fairly good odds of receiving a transplant within a reasonably short timeframe.
 While this didn’t take away my anxiety over what was happening to me, it certainly made me aware that I was in a very good position compared to many other patients.

-Even though I didn’t end up getting a pre-emptive transplant, I was still extremely lucky that beyond the initial adjustment period, I was never ill on dialysis.
-I was healthy enough to apply for and be offered, a new full-time job just two months after starting PD, although the same day I got my job offer, I also got my transplant call.
+Even though I didn’t end up getting a pre-emptive transplant, I was still extremely lucky that beyond the initial adjustment period, I was never seriously ill on dialysis.
+I was healthy enough to apply for and be offered, a new full-time job just two months after starting PD.
+The same day I got my job offer, I also got my transplant call.
 You couldn’t make it up.

 Uncanny circumstances aside, I often feel enormously guilty.
 Guilty because my “bad day” could be another patient’s goal, guilty because I can work, when so many other patients can’t, guilty because of how quickly I got a transplant, when I know how long others have waited.
 Sometimes I even feel guilty that I got the call at all.
 Because I did, somebody else didn’t.
 What would they have done with that chance?